-Government Regulation No. 80 of 2019 dated November 25, 2019 regarding Electronic Commerce ("GR 80/2019") and Minister of Trade Regulation No. 50 of 2020 dated May 19, 2020 regarding the Provision of Business Licensing Advertisement, Guidance, and Supervision of E-Commerce Business Actors ("MOT Reg.
-50/2020" and together with GR 80/2019 - "E-Commerce Regulations") require E-Commerce Providers to obtain an E-Commerce Trade Business License (Surat Izin Usaha Perdagangan Melalui Sistem Elektronik, or "SIUPMSE").
-E-Commerce Provider is defined by the E-Commerce Regulations as a business actor that provides Electronic Communication facilities for trading transactions.
-GR 80/2019 defines Electronic Communication as any communication used in an e-commerce transaction (ie. trading transactions carried out through the electronic system) in the form of a statement, declaration, request, notification or application, confirmation, offer, or acceptance of an offer, containing the parties" agreement to create or perform a specific agreement.
+Government Regulation No. 80 of 2019 dated November 25, 2019 regarding Electronic Commerce ("GR 80/2019") and Minister of Trade Regulation No. 31 of 2023 dated September 25, 2023 regarding Business Licensing, Advertising, Development, and Supervision of Business Actors In Trading Through Electronic Systems ("MOT Reg.
+31/2023" and together with GR 80/2019-"E-Commerce Regulations") require business actors that provide Electronic Communication facilities for trading transactions ("E-Commerce Providers") to obtain an E-Commerce Trade Business License (Surat Izin Usaha Perdagangan Melalui Sistem Elektronik, or "SIUPMSE").
+GR 80/2019 defines Electronic Communication as any communication used in an e-commerce transaction (i.e., trading transactions carried out through the electronic system) in the form of a statement, declaration, request, notification or application, confirmation, offer, or acceptance of an offer, containing the parties' agreement to create or perform a specific agreement.
 Under the official elucidation of Article 5 of GR 80/2019, Electronic Communication facilities may function as a medium for the delivery of information, communication, settlement of transaction, payment system, and/or goods delivery system which shall include marketplace or the platform provider.
-Any E-Commerce Provider who is operating without a SIUPMSE will be subject to administrative sanctions in the form of written warnings, blacklisting and temporary blocking of E-Commerce Providers services by the relevant authorized institutions.
-We are in the process of obtaining an E-Commerce Trade Business License.
+Any E-Commerce Provider who operates without a SIUPMSE will be subject to administrative sanctions in the form of written warnings, blacklisting and temporary blocking of E-Commerce Providers services by the relevant authorized institutions.
+We have obtained the E-Commerce Trade Business Licenses for our relevant Indonesian entities, including for PT Grab Teknologi Indonesia for GrabMart's website address.
+Specifically for Indonesia marketplace business in the Grab app under PT Grab Teknologi Indonesia, Grab has developed an application interface to display the contact information of the Directorate-General of Consumer Protection and Trade Order on a page that is easy for consumers to read as required by MOT Reg.
+31/2023 to effectuate the